What Is An Ankle Sprain?

 - Instability of the ankle when walking or standing

 If you are experiencing any of these symptoms related to ankle sprains, talk to our podiatrist in Little Neck.
-A professional can help you manage these symptoms.
+A professional can help you diagnose and treat these symptoms.

 How To Treat An Ankle Sprain:

-There are both at home treatments and doctor related treatments to tend to your ankle sprain.
-Once diagnosed by our podiatrist in Little Neck, our doctor may suggest the following treatment options:
+There are both at home treatments and medical treatments to tend to your ankle sprain.
+Once diagnosed by our podiatrist in Little Neck, our podiatrist may suggest the following treatment options:

 - Rest- avoid putting any pressure on the ankle